- Used for relieving peptic and gastric ulcers.

-Licorice has been successfully used for around a century to treat peptic and gastric ulcers.
-Extract of deglycyrrinised licorice root, or DGL, offers the benefits of whole licorice but without the side effects of glycyrrhinic acid (hypertension, oedema or headaches).
+Liquorice has been successfully used for around a century to treat peptic and gastric ulcers.
+Extract of deglycyrrhised liquorice root, or DGL, offers the benefits of whole liquorice but without the side effects of glycyrrhizic acid (hypertension, oedema or headaches), now available to buy at Supersmart.

-Licorice has properties which increase production of prostaglandins in endothelial cells in the stomach, resulting in a cytoprotective effect on gastric mucosa.
+Liquorice has properties which increase the production of prostaglandins in endothelial cells in the stomach, resulting in a cytoprotective effect on the gastric mucosa.

 Animal studies suggest that it reduces the inflammatory response which leads to ulcer formation, by inhibiting the production of inflammatory molecules such as interleukins or tumor necrosing factor.
 It also has an antioxidant effect which contributes to its efficacy.

 Several studies have shown that DGL: